Wizards Unite Community Days and Events: Parents Guide

-Remind your kids never to give out their personal information to someone they meet online — whether it’s a message board, the comments section, or a chat app.
+Remind your kids never to give out their personal information to someone they meet online or at real world Wizards Unite community days and events — whether it’s a message board, the comments section, or a chat app.
 You never know if someone is actually who they say they are.

 And if you’re interested in protecting your child online, our award-winning monitoring service detects potential issues like cyberbullying, adult content, sexual predators, threats of violence, and more.
-Bark also monitors texts, chat, email, YouTube, and 24+ social media platforms.
-Sign up today for a free, one-week trial.
+Bark also monitors texts, chat, email, YouTube, and 24+ social media platforms. for a free, one-week trial.

 How to Stay Safe on Social Media: 7 Quick Tips